 If you are related, (and there's a great number of us), you will certainly feel that little bit prouder of your ancestry after digesting some of this!
 These guys certainly weren't worrying about paying back student loans when they left home at 18.

-If you were acquainted with them, had your railway ticket stamped or milk delivered by them, it is unlikely that that you could ever imagine for a second that they went through years of the atrocity and the horror of war.
+If you were acquainted with them, had your railway ticket stamped or milk delivered by them, it is unlikely that that you could ever imagine for a second their years of exposure as very young men to the atrocities and horror of war.

 In 2014 my father asked me to look after Grandad Stevens' medals and some old documents which have been in storage since his death in 1982 and as a result I became more interested in the experiences of both grandfathers in WW1 and their earlier lives.
 Hence this website which will probably stay a work in progress for some time as I uncover more and more.